-BAS and BWS differ from standard web servers because URLs are not automatically mapped to a file system.
+BAS and BWS differ from standard web servers because URLs are not automatically mapped to a file system or to predefined controller actions.
 Instead, the URL path component is initially processed by the VFS, which decodes it and attempts to find a matching node.
 If a node is found, the matched path portion is stripped, and the node processes the remaining path component.
 This allows for a dynamic and programmable VFS structure, constructed at runtime, as illustrated in the following diagram.

 Figure 1: A virtual file system with three nodes